jakodev/tsql-utilities/README.md

 ## Uninstall ##
 To clean your database simply use the script `exec_uspDropMe.sql` or call directly the procedure `[JdevUtils].[uspDropMe]`.
 Every objects belonging to the schema `[JdevUtils]` and the **SCHEMA itself** will be removed.

-**NOTE**: if during the installation you have changed the default name of the SCHEMA remember your choice in this step.++
+**NOTE**: if during the installation you have changed the default name of the SCHEMA remember your choice in this step.

 ## Configuration ##
 All the objects (procedures, tables, etc..) will be installed under the **SCHEMA** `[JdevUtils]`, so you can remove them easily when you don't need anymore.
-As I've said above, The **SCHEMA** name is customizable, so you can renamed as you wan.
+As I've said above, The **SCHEMA** name is customizable, so you can rename as you want.
 To do that set your desired name to the variable `@schema` in the `Setup.sql` file:
 ```sql
 DECLARE @schema nvarchar(128) = N'JdevUtils'
 ```